CiscoDevNet/node-sparkbot/README.md

 ### Minimal footprint

-The libray makes a minimal use of third party library :
+The framework makes a minimal use of third party library :
 - debug: so that it is easier to embedd as a 3rd party library
 - express & body-parser: as its Web API foundation
 - htmlparser2: used to filter the bot mention in message contents